7 Strategies to Improve Your Client-Centered Care

 2. Find out what is important to the client.

-While you may encounter many of the same diagnoses across your career as an OT, it is rare that you will encounter people with the exact same priorities.
+While you may encounter many of the same diagnoses across your career as an occupational therapy practitioner, it is rare that you will encounter people with the exact same priorities.
 Ask your client what they want to improve.
 Do they want to cook safely, or did they mostly eat out before their injury?

 And don’t fall into the trap of thinking this only applies to adults – ask your pediatric patients too!
 While you may not have as much freedom to work on whatever the child wants, setting goals together and having buy-in is necessary to have results that last longer than your one hour session.